 • Successful applicants will be notified as applications are reviewed.

 • 50% of grant amount requested will be issued to successful applicants within one week of notification of grant award

 • Remaining 50% of grant amount will be issued upon completion of project or interm report.

 3. Grantee Responsibilities

-• Successful applicants have the opportunity to submit an in-term report at the half way point of project period to receive the remaining 50% of grant amount
+• Successful applicants have the opportunity to submit an interim report at the half way point of project period to receive the remaining 50% of grant amount

-• Regardless of whether an in-term report was provided or not a final report must be issued within 3 months upon completion of the project
+• Regardless of whether an interim report was provided or not a final report must be issued within 3 months upon completion of the project

 • Any public representation of project or its results must display NIMMSA logo and provide written acknowledgement of the grantor